mikolfaro/fulcitt-pos/README.md

 [W] - Export sales
 [ ] - Improve error messages
+[ ] - Make error messages disappear after few seconds

+Known bugs

-[ ] - Make error messages disappear after few seconds [ ] - BUG - Sometimes on startup the printer is not configured, even though trying to print works
+[ ] - On startup the printer is not configured, even though trying to print works [ ] - Date times are not local in: tickets, reprint tickets and reports page